 If you want to become an NDIS worker and help others in the community, then here are the steps to follow to pursue this profession:

-Undertake the below courses to learn how to provide different types of support that include case note writing, manual handling, nursing services, wheelchair positioning, and assistance with personal hygiene and medication.
+Undertake the below courses to learn how to provide different support types, including case note writing, manual handling, nursing services, wheelchair positioning, and personal hygiene and medication assistance.